 If you want to look through your E-commerce reports on Google Analytics account directly, please log in your GA account.

-You can see that in all standard reports there is 'E-commerce' option in dropdown field:
+You can see that in all standard reports there is the E-commerce option in the dropdown field:

 The Ecommerce reports allow you to analyze purchase activity on your site or app.
 You can see product and transaction information, average order value, ecommerce conversion rate, time to purchase, and other data.